mcinglis/c-style/readme.md

 #### 80 characters is a hard limit

-Sticking to 80 characters lets us size our editor windows to that size, and fit more on the screen.
-If you go over 80 characters, you're adding an extra burden on your readers.
-It's a real pain for me, having to move the cursor to scroll the window right.
+Sticking to 80 characters lets us size our editor windows to that size, and fit more on the screen - whether it be a browser, another editor, or whatever.
+If you go over 80 characters, you're adding an extra burden on your readers who take advantage of the 80 character standard.
+Either your line will wrap, which is hard to read, or your readers will have to scroll the window to the right to get the last few characters.

 Furthermore, 80 characters provides a nice column size that's easy to read, because the beginning and ends of a line are much closer, so your eye travels better.